 Here are some of the most multilingual countries in the world.
-Our criteria are not limited to the simple quantity of languages spoken, otherwise the USA, where over 400 languages are spoken, would have made it.
-Instead, we’ve considered countries where multilingualism is woven into the very fabric of society, where it’s perfectly normal to have to switch languages when you travel from one city to another.
+Our criteria are not limited to the simple quantity of languages spoken, because otherwise the US, where over 350 languages are spoken, would have made it.
+Instead, we’ve considered countries where multilingualism is woven into the very fabric of society, where it’s perfectly common to have to switch languages when you travel from one city to another.

 Let’s start with Europe.
 This list could include Switzerland (four official languages) or Belgium (three official languages), but, like most multilingual countries on the continent, they contain many monolingual speakers in somewhat segregated communities.
 Luxembourg, however, can pride itself on being the exception.
 A tiny principality in the heart of Europe, Luxembourg has three official languages: French, German and Luxembourgish.
 It sounds quite modest, but they are all included in the educational system and in official documents.
 Most native citizens speak all three languages fluently, so we can aptly say it is a truly trilingual society — a rarity and a wonder.

 Out of the ashes of Yugoslavia rose a number of countries, one of them being Serbia.
 The country’s official language is Serbian, but the land’s rich history makes it possible to hear several other tongues.
 Older generations still speak Russian due to Soviet influence, and since the Serbian language is similar to Bosnian, Croatian and Montenegrin, all four are mutually intelligible.
 In certain regions will you also hear Hungarian, Romanian, Slovak and Albanian (mostly close to the borders of the respective countries).

-In the province of Vojvodina alone you will find six official languages: Hungarian, Serbian, Romanian, Croatian, Slovak and Ruthenian.
+In the province of Vojvodina alone you will find six official languages: Hungarian, Serbian, Romanian, Croatian, Slovak and Rusyn (Ruthenian).
 And if you visit central Serbia, you will probably hear Bulgarian occasionally.

 Macedonian and Slovenian were spoken in Yugoslavia as well, so you might bump into people who still understand and speak both — though they’re now spoken mostly in their newly independent countries.